Jakubhl/Digital-electronics-2/README.md

-# Lab 1: YOUR_FIRSTNAME FAMILYNAME
+# Lab 1: Jakub Hlaváček

 Link to your `Digital-electronics-2` GitHub repository: